 In simplest terms, a person who injures a bicyclist because they were behaving in a negligent manner may be responsible for the damages caused by the bicycle accident.
 Negligence is a legal term that means the driver’s behavior was below the standard of how a reasonably prudent person would have acted in similar circumstances.
 Most commonly, bicyclists suffer injuries from car, bus, or truck drivers.
 There are several common scenarios that lead to these accidents.
-A skilled Atlanta bicycle accident lawyer could examine the facts of a person’s case to determine whether a driver’s negligence caused the accident.
+A skilled cycling accident attorney could examine the facts of a person’s case to determine whether a driver’s negligence caused the accident.

 Impairment or Intoxication by Drugs or Alcohol

 Even prescription drugs can impair a driver to the point that they are negligent when driving.
 Under Section 40-6-391 of the Georgia Code, a driver is impaired if a drug makes them less safe… to drive.
 That does not necessarily mean their blood alcohol content exceeded the state maximum (.08 for drivers over 21).
 If the driver was less safe because of drug or alcohol influence, the driver may be driving under the influence.